Anugya43/virtual-fashion-advisor/README.md

 ## Features

 ### Pages & Features
-- **Home Dashboard** — Trending fashion grid with category filtering (Women's, Seasonal, Accessories, Footwear)
+- **Home Dashboard** — Trending fashion grid with category filtering (Women's, Seasonal, Accessories, Footwear etc)
 - **Fashion News** — Categorised articles (Trends, Styling Tips, Celebrity) with filtering
 - **User Profile** — Personal dashboard with stats, navigation, and all user data
 - **Mood Board** — Pinterest-style image upload board (drag & drop or file picker)
-- **Style Quiz** — 7-step intelligent personalization quiz
+- **Style Quiz** — 7-step intelligent personalization quiz, to determine your body type, undertone, style for the occasion
+- **Swipe Style**- Swipe through more than 14k+ style options for 6 different types of occasions curated for your body type
+- **Style Analytics** -Analyzes your styles, like and dislikes from style quiz
 - **AI Results** — Gemini-powered outfit recommendations, colour palette, do's/don'ts
 - **Save/Bookmark** — Heart any outfit to save it to your collection
 - **Dark Mode** — Full dark theme with localStorage persistence